rafalcode/phase/README.md

 make testSPLm

-* Fork
+Why this fork?

 Haplotype phase is only an occasional interest of mine, but I have been continually asked to find ways of speeding it up.
-Mr. Stephen's implement is not the only one, but it has always seemed the most advanced in terms of speed.
+Mr. Stephen's implementation is not the only one, but it has always seemed the most advanced certainly in terms of speed.

 For a while it was available to academic users (such as I am) in 32 bit binary form and I used python's multprocessing module to launch a pool of parallel instances on it.